PierreBarrat/TreeTools.jl/README.md

 # TreeTools

-Tools for handling phylogenetic or genealogic trees with Julia.
+Simple tools for handling *rooted* phylogenetic or genealogic trees with Julia.
+Please read the [documentation](https://pierrebarrat.github.io/TreeTools.jl) to discover what you can do with the package.

-This mainly serves as a dependency of the `TreeKnit` package [https://github.com/PierreBarrat/TreeKnit](https://github.com/PierreBarrat/TreeKnit).
+This serves as a dependency for the `TreeKnit` package [https://github.com/PierreBarrat/TreeKnit](https://github.com/PierreBarrat/TreeKnit).